Why is there no AI inside?

 Testing

-AI cannot test your code for correctness, but we can.
-More precisely, we can verify that the translated code is doing exactly the same thing as your source code.
+We do something much better - we verify that the translated code is doing exactly the same thing as your source code.
 Your bugs remain, we faithfully translate them to the new platform!

 The way we test your code is as follows.